Bicycle Network: Metro Routes

 8 March 2012.
 A radically engineered bike and pedestrian link under the Charles Grimes Bridge on the Yarra has been revealed in tender documents released recently.

-City of Melbourne, working with the Department of Planning and Community Development has offered tenders to construct the underpass to link the Docklands along the north bank of the river to the surrounding bicycle network.
+City of Melbourne, working with the Department of Transport, Planning and Local Infrastructure has offered tenders to construct the underpass to link the Docklands along the north bank of the river to the surrounding bicycle network.

 The innovative design by Aurecon Australia hovers above the river, unsupported by any piles, and designed in such a way to have no impact upon the river nor the surrounding infrastructure.